snewhouse/katacoda-scenarios/cli_bootcamp/markdown/12_removing_directories.md

 learner@host01:~/learning_unix$ ls
 learner@host01:~/learning_unix$
 ```

+The final `ls` command returns nothing, as you have just deleted everything!.

 *** Note, you have to be outside a directory before you can remove it with `rmdir` ***